A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: The Proposed Discretization of the Second-Order TGV

-In the following, differentiation and averaging techniques to determine the grid domain of an image are introduced.
-The techniques are applied to obtain grid domains of finite difference operators which are essential to design the new discrete TGV in the sequel.
+In the following, differentiation and averaging techniques are introduced to determine the grid domain of an image.
+These techniques are then applied to obtain grid domains of finite-difference operators, which are essential for designing the new discrete TGV in the sequel.

-\subsubsection{Principles to assign suitable grids as domains for discrete images}
+\subsubsection{Principles to Assign Suitable Grids as Domains for Discrete Images}